edgebox-iot/ua-netinst-config/README.md

 - no clutter included, you only get the bare essential packages
 - option to install root to a USB drive
 - Contains a script in ~/home/system to allows automatic setup of the Edgebox repositories
-- Allows setting up an ssh key for GitHub for credentialless setup (see below)

-## Requirements

-- Intended for Edgebox Model 1 (Raspberry Pi 4B based), though it can be used with any Raspberry Pi (from model 1B up to 4B, 3A+, 3B+ or Zero including Zero W)
-- SD card with at least 1GB, or at least 128MB for USB root install (without customization).
-We recommend at least 8GB for confortable operation.
-- ethernet or wireless LAN with a working internet connection

 ## Install instructions

-**Outline of the 6 steps necessary to install the project into a raspberry pi.
-Check the details for each one of the steps in the sub-chapters below.**

-1. Write the installer to the SD card
-2. Insert this repo's config files in the proper folder
-3. Copy `installer-config.example.txt` to `installer-config.txt`
-4. Tweak your installation options in the `installer-config.txt` file (See *Installer Costumization*)
-5. (Optionally) setup a GitHub SSH key in forehand for credentialless setup
-6. Power on the Edgebox and wait until the installation is done

-### Writing the installer to the SD card
+### Formatting your SD card

-- Go to [raspberrypi-ua-netinst latest release page](https://github.com/FooDeas/raspberrypi-ua-netinst/releases/latest) and download the latest version .zip file.
-This installer archive contains all firmware files and the base installer for the latest version of a stripped down version of Debian.

 - Format your SD card as **FAT32** (MS-DOS on _Mac OS X_) and extract the downloaded .zip file  directly into the SD Card.

-  *TIp: When formatting the SD card we recommend using the SD Cards manufacturer tool (if it exists), or as a more general all-around tool, Gparted.
-When creating new partitions for SD cards it is recommended that the preceding  space of the partition is set to 4MB*
+  _Tip: When formatting the SD card we recommend using the SD Cards manufacturer tool (if it exists), or as a more general all-around tool, Gparted.
+When creating new partitions for SD cards it is recommended that the preceding  space of the partition is set to 4MB_

-- Go to the folder ``/raspberrypi-ua-netinst/config/``  in the SD card.
-- Copy this repository contents into the folder.
+### Running the install script

+1. Run `make install`
+2. Answer the required questions
+3. After the installation is done, copy the contents of the "image" folder into the root of your SD card
+4. Insert the SD card on your Edgebox and wait until the installation is done

 ### Installer customization

 You can use the installer _as is_ and get a minimal system installed which you can then use and customize to your needs.

-**All configuration files and folders in this directory have to be placed in `raspberrypi-ua-netinst/config` on the SD card.**
+**All advanced configuration files and folders should be placed in `image/config` after running the installation script.**
 This is the configuration directory of the installer.

 #### Unattended install settings

-The primary way to customize the installation process is done through a file named _installer-config.txt_.
+The primary way to customize the installation process is done through the file `config/installer-config.txt`.

-If you want settings changed for your installation, you should **only** place that changed setting in the _installer-config.txt_ file.
-So if you want to have vim and aptitude installed by default, edit the _installer-config.txt_ file with the following contents:
+If you want settings changed for your installation, you should **only** place that changed setting in the `config/installer-config.txt` file.
+So for example if you want to have vim and aptitude installed by default, edit the file with the following contents:

 ```
 packages=vim,aptitude
 ```
 That's it!

 Here is another example for a _installer-config.txt_ file: